Logo

 A car accident can be a tragic event in and of itself.
 But an accident’s long-term repercussions can be devastating.
 Especially if that accident was caused by someone else’s negligence, carelessness, or wrongdoing.
 Suppose you sustained injuries in a car accident that have left you with a physical disability or impacted your ability to return to the activities and hobbies that you used to enjoy.
 In that case, you might be entitled to compensation for physical impairment.

-The Dallas car accident attorneys of The Benton Law Firm have significant experience representing Texas clients after car accidents.
+The Dallas car accident attorneys of Benton Accident & Injury Lawyers have significant experience representing Texas clients after car accidents.
 From your first (and free) consultation with our attorneys, we will listen intently and endeavor to understand how the car accident has impacted your life and your ability to do what you love.
 We can shoulder the burden of pursuing your case against the at-fault party so that you can focus on your well-being.
 We will advocate aggressively for your rights and interests, working diligently to pursue the best possible result in your case.

-If your injuries after a car accident limit your ability to move or prevent you from doing what you love to do, contact The Benton Law Firm today at (214) 777-7777.
+If your injuries after a car accident limit your ability to move or prevent you from doing what you love to do, contact Benton Accident & Injury Lawyers today at (214) 777-7777.
 You can speak to one of our attorneys about pursuing compensation for your loss of enjoyment.

 What Is Physical Impairment?